eiffel-community/eiffel/usage-examples/test-execution.md

 [EiffelTestSuiteFinishedEvent](../eiffel-vocabulary/EiffelTestSuiteFinishedEvent.md) reporting that the execution of the main test suite is finished.

 ### IV2A, IV2B
-[EiffelIssueVerifiedEvents](../eiffel-vocabulary/EiffelIssueVerifiedEvent.md) can be used to declare that the execution of a test case has verified a certain issue (e.g. a requirement or a trouble report) successfully or not.
+[EiffelIssueVerifiedEvents](../eiffel-vocabulary/EiffelIssueVerifiedEvent.md) can be used to communicate the fact that the execution of a test case has verified a certain issue (e.g. a requirement or a bug report) successfully or not.

 ## Test Activity Execution Implementation
 To realize the event graph in this example, a sequence like this needed: